Crime Reports & Procedures

 - Activate a fire alarm system if you suspect fire, smoke, or unusual heat.

 - Provide emergency responders with any information you may have about the fire alarm or persons injured or needing assistance.

 - Wait for emergency personnel to provide an “all-clear” message before re-entering an evacuated building.

 - You may be relocated to an area of refuge as deemed necessary by emergency personnel.

 Missing Student Policy

 This information will be collected by the Department of Housing and Resident Life during the regular check-in process at the beginning of Fall and Spring semesters.
-This confidential information will be filed in a secured location within the Department of Housing and Resident Life or reviewed only by authorized individuals if the information is required.
+This confidential information will be filed in a secured location within the Department of Housing and Resident Life or reviewed by authorized individuals if required.

 If the student is an off-campus student, it is the responsibility of the student’s custodial parents or guardian.
-They in turn are responsible for contacting local law enforcement.
+They are responsible for contacting local law enforcement.

-A university incident report will be completed by the Safety Department.
+A university incident report will be completed by the Campus Safety and Security Department.

-The Safety & Security Department will adhere to the following investigative procedure:
+The Department of Campus Safety & Security will adhere to the following investigative procedure: